mousemke/flounder/README.md

 + events
     + fixed addPlaceholder method for blur of opened dropdown
-    + onSelect now reacts on change event
+    + onSelect now reacts on change events

 + traviscli
     + dropped support for node 0.11